jayant-sharma/_repository/README.md

-This project contains files for implementing DAC in verilog and simulation using cocotb on ipython.
+This project contains files for implementing

 Requirements: